PIAAC (Programme for the International Assessment of Adult Competencies) Data Services

 - helps governments better understand how education and training systems can nurture these skills

-- will have a new timetable because of the twelve-month delay due to the COVID-19 pandemic.
+- has a new timetable because of the twelve-month delay due to the COVID-19 pandemic.
 The New Zealand field trial took place in April-July 2021.
-The main data collection will be from August 2022 to March 2023 in all participating countries.
+The main data collection is from September 2022 to April 2023 in all participating countries.
 First results will be published in 2024.

 The survey is carried out by: